 We’ve checked a few out, and many simply are not up to scratch, so we’re not going to bother with those, but we can recommend one that is a pioneer in the market called the Ketonix.

 Ketonix Breath Ketone Meter

 Where the Ketonix lacks in accuracy compared to the Fora 6 or Ketone Mojo, it makes up for with convenience.

-Like we said earlier the Ketonix ketone breath meter works by measuring acetone on the breath rather than having to prick your finger.
+Like we said earlier, the Ketonix ketone breath meter works by measuring acetone on the breath rather than having to prick your finger.
 So weigh up what’s best for you, accuracy or convenience?
-We prefer a blood ketone meter but we don’t mind pricking our finger.
+We prefer a blood ketone meter, but we don’t mind pricking our fingers.

 You don’t have to prick your finger with the Ketonix breath ketone meter.
 It doesn’t use any blood glucose test or blood ketone test strip.